 "So the answer to that is keep eating junk food?" joked the retired dentist.

-Matthew and his classmates agreed, although their parents and dentists
+Matthew and his classmates agreed, although their parents and dentists probably wouldn't.

-and with nursing home residents who enjoy remembering the days when they were children.
+Keller said his books are equally popular with school children and with nursing home residents who enjoy remembering the days when they were children.

 Keller encouraged, the chil- dren to become authors too.